daniel-hauser/moneyman/README.md

 We use telegram to send you the update status.

-1. Create you bot following [this](https://core.telegram.org/bots#creating-a-new-bot)
+1. Create your bot following [this](https://core.telegram.org/bots#creating-a-new-bot)
 2. Open this url `https://api.telegram.org/bot<TELEGRAM_API_KEY>/getUpdates`
 3. Send a message to your bot and fnd the chat id